Undocumented Student Resources

 For students who have DACA, there may be very few limitations to selecting a major or a career.
 Our office encourages students to explore our Career Exploration Guide to learn more about the process of selecting a major and career.

-For students who are Undocumented and do not have DACA, the journey to a major or career may be met with unique circumstances.
-Majors or careers requiring clinical placements, practicums, licensure, certifications, or out-of-country travel, may present to be a challenge.
+For students who are Undocumented and do not have DACA or DACA recipients who did not renew work authorization, the journey to a major or career may be met with unique circumstances, like majors or careers requiring clinical placements, practicums, licensure, certifications, or out-of-country travel.
 The Office of Diversity and Inclusion has put together a list, Undocumented Student Academics and Career Paths that highlights the probable outcomes of enrollment and employment post-graduation for each 向日葵视频 college.

 One of the best ways to prepare for life after graduation is to obtain career-related experiences that allow you to develop skills and knowledge you can apply in the workplace.
 Whether it is a paid or unpaid position, it is important to choose experiences that help you explore your career interests and fit your career goals.